-In recent years, many in the academic and popular business press have grabbed hold of a very intuitive realization: positive work attitudes and greater commitment and loyalty among employees all feed directly into greater customer satisfaction and loyalty.
+In recent years, many in the academic and popular business press have grabbed hold of a very impactful business-employee-customer connection: positive work attitudes and greater commitment and loyalty among employees all feed directly into greater customer satisfaction and loyalty.
 Why?
-Well there are several important reasons.
+There are several important reasons.

 First, when top management advocates the importance of focusing on customer needs and wants, it will be the committed loyal employees (as opposed to indifferent or negative employees) who embrace this vision, take up the customer charge, and actually make it happen.

 Second, person-to-person relationships are at the heart of business, especially in service industries, B-to-B settings, and contexts involving ongoing personal selling and customer service.
 Turnover in the employee base will disrupt and destabilize these relationships, whereas retaining critical contact employees will work to preserve the relationships.

 Next is the notion of organizational knowledge.
 To truly serve customers, their stated and unstated needs and wants must be understood.
 More and more, this understanding is at the individual customer level (1-to-1).
 But every time employees exit the organization, some of that vital customer understanding is lost.

 So it is clear from these dynamics that business success resulting from quality customer experiences and reactions depends on employee commitment and loyalty to the organization.

 One of the factors operating here is that committed loyal employees are known to go “above and beyond the call of duty.”
 If customer delight and customer loyalty hinge on having excellent or even surprisingly over-the-top experiences, doesn’t it make sense that employees primarily bent on going the extra mile will produce this kind of experience?